 With his faithful Indian companion, Tonto, the daring and resourceful Masked Rider of the Plains led the fight for law and order in the early western United States.
-Nowhere in the pages of history can one find a greater champion of justice!
-Return with us now to those thrilling days of yesteryear!
+Nowhere in the pages of history can one find a greater champion of justicel Return with us now to those thrilling days of yesteryear!
 From out of the past, come the thundering hoofbeats of the great horse, Silvair!
-The Lone Ranger rides again!
+The Lone Ranger rides again!2

-And "thundering hoofbeats" you heard.
+2 And "thundering hoofbeats" you heard.
 Jim Jewell, the first director of the program, was a perfectionist on sound effects and WXYZ had the best sound men in the business.
 They made everything seem as if it were actually happening.
 At first, gunshots were made by striking a cardboard box with a slat.
 Then, after experimentation, hitting a leather cushion.
 Finally, by a rat trap striking an empty metal drum.
-When a horse galloped on The Lone Ranger you not only (footnote continued on next page)
+When a horse galloped on The Lone Ranger you not only heard its hoofbeats (changing as it crossed different terrain, the sink plungers hitting different soil samples in the "gravel box") but you heard the jangle of its harness, the creak of the saddle, and the breathing of man and animal, the brush of the air, the rustle of the leaf, the rippling water, the cry of the bird.
+It seemed you could even hear the sun going down, and once an actor blundered and said, "Listen, I hear a white horse coming."

 The initial three-station hook-up (WXYZ, WGN, Chicago, and WOR, Newark, New Jersey, the basis of the Mutual network) was the result of early sponsorship by Silvercup Bread in those cities.
 The similarity between the name of the bread and the Lone Ranger's horse was a coincidence.
 In later years, Gingham Bread wanted to sponsor the show but they wanted Silver to have his name changed to Gingham.
 Trendle hotly refused.
 The image of the silver-coated stallion was too deeply ingrained ever to be replaced.
 The Lone Ranger was broadcast every Monday, Wednesday, and Friday evening at 7:30 P.M.
-Eastern Standard Time, every program a complete story in half an hour.
+Eastern Standard Time, every program a complete story in half an hour.3